amihart/DSLinux-Ports/README.md

 The version of `nano` that comes with DSLinux is `1.2.5`.
 The version here is much more up to date at `6.0.0`.
 The package also includes syntax highlighting profiles for Lua and shell scripts.

+## fiboanacci

+The package `fibonacci.tar` is not actually a port but merely an example of how you can make a package for DSLinux with Lua.

 ## ftp

 An alternative to `ncftp` that ships with DSLinux.